-To make sense of current dynamics, this year's Sudan and South Sudan Course, held from 11 to 17 July near Naivasha in Kenya, examines key themes of society, economy and politics in both countries, in their near and distant past.
+To make sense of current dynamics, this year’s Sudan and South Sudan Course, held from 25 June to 1 July in Uganda, examines key themes of society, economy and politics in both countries at present as well as in their near and distant past.

 The week promises lively, engaging debate and analysis, alongside refreshing perspectives on historic realities.
 We hope you will join us for what is, for all of us, a unique and highly insightful week.